Irvsp: to obtain irreducible representations of electronic states in the VASP

 \section{Capabilities of \pgma}

-In the study of the property of a material, the determination of IRs of computed electron bands is of great interest to diagnose the band crossing/anti-crossing, degeneracy and band topology.
-The program is aimed to get the IRs for all the bands at all the $k$-points for all 230 space group.
-In particular, it also works for the $k$-points on the boundary of the 3D BZ in nonsymmorphic space groups.
-Four versions of \pgma~are implemented, as shown in Table II.
-Version I works similarly (using some subroutines directly) as ``irrep" in the WIEN2k package (using some subroutines directly) and presents the IRs with PNG symmetries.
-This version can thus not classify the special $k$-points on the boundary of the Brillouin zone of nonsymmorphic crystals, that is, when $exp[-ik(R_s v_t + v_s)] \neq 1$ for some $O_s$ and $O_t$ in LG(k).
-Version II has been extended to classify the IRs at also all BZ surface $k$-points for nonsymmorphic space groups.
-Version III combines version I and II.
-In the (default) version IV, it works for all the $k$-points and all 230 space groups (\ie both type-I and type-II MSGs).
-Without additional information, the program \pgma~refers to version IV throughout the work.
-All the IRs are labeled in the convention of the BCS notation.
-The obtained IRs at the maximal HSK points can be directly compared with the elementary band representations (EBRs) of the TQC theory, to further check the topology of a set of bands in materials.
+In the study of the properties of a material, the determination of IRs of computed electron bands is of great interest to diagnose the band crossing/anti-crossing, degeneracy and band topology.
+In the WIEN2k package, the program {\ttfamily irrep} classifies the IRs in PNG symmetries, which then excludes the possibility to describe certain BZ surface $k$-points for nonsymmorphic crystals.
+Therefore, the demand to determine the IRs for all the $k$-point in all 230 SGs is still unsatisfied.
+With the CRTs from the BCS, the program -- {\ttfamily irvsp} -- is developed to meet this demand with the interface to the VASP package.
+The associated library -- {\ttfamily irrep\_bcs.a} -- can be easily linked to by other \emph{ab-initio} packages.
+The obtained IRs are labeled in the convention of the BCS notation, which can be directly compared with the elementary band representations (EBRs) of the TQC theory, to further check the topology of a set of bands in materials.